-New Loan Parameters and Limitations on Buyer Right to Terminate also indicates that the buyer can terminate under the New Loan Review contingency (§ 5.2) only if the buyer timely applies for, pays required costs and uses reasonable efforts in good faith to obtain the specified new loan, but is unable to obtain a commitment for such new loan on or before the New Loan Termination Deadline and Seller receives written notice of termination by the New Loan Termination Deadline.
+New Loan Parameters and Limitations on Buyer Right to Terminate

+15. § 5.2.2.
+New Loan Availability Review.
+Some previous versions of the Commission-approved form Contract to Buy and Sell Real Estate included provisions that specified the details of the new loan the buyer would seek to obtain.
+This provision does the same thing, although with fewer terms of the new loan set forth than in those previous CREC-approved forms.
+This provision also indicates that the buyer can terminate under the New Loan Terms; New Loan Availability contingency (§ 5.2) only if the buyer timely applies for, pays required costs and uses reasonable efforts in good faith to obtain the specified new loan, but is unable to obtain a commitment for such new loan on or before the New Loan Availability Deadline and Seller receives written notice of termination by the New Loan Availability Deadline.
 If the buyer exercises such right to terminate, the buyer is also expressly required to cooperate to allow the seller to verify that these conditions to the right to terminate have been satisfied.